 This led manufacturing firms to examine how they could work leaner, harder and smarter.
 In their 2009 annual report, the McKinsey Global Institute (MGI) suggested that big data was the key to transforming manufacturing in three key ways: innovation, competition and productivity.
 You would think that manufacturers, facing the possible decline of their industry, would eagerly cling to any potential saviour, but history suggests otherwise.

 In the seven years since, the uptake of big data solutions has been slow.
 MGI’s latest report estimates that only ‘twenty to thirty percent of the potential value of data is currently being captured in manufacturing’ — and this engagement is limited to a few big companies leading the charge.

 There are several apparent explanations for this: manufacturers having to grapple with siloed data in legacy IT systems, cultural fear of change, and leadership being skeptical of impact.
-But, by refusing to tackle these issues, businesses are missing out on insights that could make their organisational practices more competitive.
-So, how could big data revolutionise manufacturing, assuming companies are up to the challenge?
+But, by refusing to tackle these issues, businesses are missing out on insights that could make their organizational practices more competitive.
+So, how could big data revolutionize manufacturing, assuming companies are up to the challenge?

 1. Unearthing important insights

 There’s a certain stereotype about engineers who strut around boasting of their efficient processes and enviable yield.
 ‘It can’t be beat’ he (or she) crows.

 Well, there’s also a common saying: ‘never rest on your laurels’, and big data agrees.